Aileen-Cacayorin/battleship/README.md

 ####Description

 Simple battleship game in the commandline against a computer.
 I build this as a fun exercise to practice object oriented programming in Ruby.
+Still needs polishing up but most of it is up and running.

 ##Setup